gamma-opt/Gogeta.jl/README.md

 Gogeta.jl (pronounced "Go-gee-ta") enables the user to represent trained machine learning models with mathematical programming, more specifically as mixed-integer optimization problems.
 This, in turn, allows for "fusing" the capabilities of mathematical optimization solvers and machine learning models to solve problems that neither could solve on their own.

-Currently supported models are tree ensembles and neural networks and convolutional neural networks using ReLU activation.
+Currently supported models are tree ensembles, input convex neural networks, and neural networks and convolutional neural networks using ReLU activation.